Artemas-Muzanenhamo/hystrix-example/README.md

 # Hystrix Example

-## Patient Service
+## Greeting Generator Service
-- Service with patient information.
+- Web facing service which generates a greeting taking a name as input.

-## Health Service
+## Greeting Service
-- Service with health information for patients.
+- Service with the logic to generate a greeting given a name.